-If you’re a code covered entity on Commonwealth funded building work (because you expressed interest in or tendered for the work on or after 2 December 2016), you must meet certain requirements of the Code when engaging a subcontractor on that project.
+If you’re aon Commonwealth funded (because you expressed interest in or tendered for the work on or after 2 December 2016), you must meet certain requirements of when engaging a subcontractor on that project.

 Subcontractors tendering for Commonwealth funded building work on or after 2 December 2016 become subject to the Code for that project and for future projects.
 This makes them a code covered entity too.

 As a code covered entity, it’s your responsibility to ensure that any subcontractor you engage for Commonwealth funded building work complies with the requirements of the Code while performing that work.

 These requirements vary depending on whether the project is directly or indirectly funded by the Commonwealth.
 To help you meet the requirements that will apply to you and your subcontractors, we’ve detailed the process below.

 Engaging subcontractors on all Commonwealth funded building projects

 If you are a code covered entity on a Commonwealth funded building project, you should: